 The Company has a credit facility with a lending institution which provides a maximum amount of \$6 million and includes a maximum amount available under the unbilled facility of \$1 million.
 The current term of the credit facility expires on July 29, 2015 and thereafter shall automatically renew on each anniversary date thereof for subsequent twelve month terms unless terminated by either party.
 Presently, the maximum availability under this loan facility is \$3 million, subject to eligible accounts receivable, excluding retroactive billings.
 The interest rate on the Accounts Receivable portion of the loan was 4.0% at September 30, 2014, and 5.2% at September 30, 2013.
-The interest rate on the Unbilled Accounts portion was 4.0% at September 30, 2014, our loan availability was approximately \$2.5 million, comprised of a \$1.4 million letter of credit reserve and \$1.1 million of unused loan capacity.
+The interest rate on the Unbilled Accounts portion was 4.0% at September 30, 2014, and 7.2% at September 30, 2013.
+At September 30, 2014, our loan availability was approximately \$2.5 million, comprised of a \$1.4 million letter of credit reserve and \$1.1 million of unused loan capacity.